 But there’s a problem.
 Harkess and the cake are located in the state of Washington.
 But the couple lives in Florida.

 “My mission is to get their wedding cake topper to them for their first anniversary,” Harkess explained.
-“How can I find out if TSA will allow me to bring the cake on the plane?”
+“How can ask TSA if it will allow me to bring the cake on the plane?”

 Having read an awful story about a birthday-cake-carrying family being kicked off of a JetBlue flight, Harkess was understandably worried about the feasibility of her plan.